Conjunctions lesson plans? Conjunctions activities? Here is an overview of teaching conjunctions for you!

 Basic Conjunctions — Coordinating Conjunctions, FANBOYS

 With teaching coordinating conjunctions, the best technique is to write with learners and let them see how to use the words.
-Doing so also builds off prior knowledge.
+Doing so also builds off prior knowledge, specifically an understanding of compound sentences.

 If you are nervous about writing on the spot, create pre-made sentences to avoid extra problems (or copy and paste those examples above).
 You can substitute subjects and verbs as students participate.
 Soon, students will own new words for adding to their sentences.
 FANBOY conjunctions will come naturally the more you work with them.